Q8Xbox/09.Neighborhood-Map/README.md

 In this project we have Neighborhood Map React Project featuring a map of Barcelona.
 This map have a functionality to highlighted some locations and use of Foursquare a third-party api to display a data about those locations and various ways to browse the content.

+## Note

+The service worker works properly in the production mood, not in the development mood.
+This lets the app load faster on subsequent visits in production, and gives it offline capabilities.
+However, it also means that developers (and users) will only see deployed updates on the "N+1" visit to a page, since previously cached resources are updated in the background.

 ## Run the Application

 In order to run the application follow these steps: